hacketthadwin/TinuTalks/System-Design.md

 # System Design Document: Expo Mobile App Frontend

-This document provides the complete, descriptive, and verified architectural breakdown and implementation details for the two main screens of your Expo React Native application.
+This document provides the complete, descriptive, and verified architectural breakdown and implementation details for the two main screens of TinuTalks

 ---